Lodging

 Lodging refers to the use of a short-term dwelling, usually by renting the living space or sometimes through some other arrangement.
 People who travel and stay away from home for more than a day need lodging for sleep, rest, food, safety, shelter from cold temperatures or rain, storage of luggage and access to common household functions.
 Lodging is a form of the sharing economy.

-Lodging is done in a hotel, motel, hostel, inn or hostal, a private home (commercial, i.e. a bed and breakfast, a guest house, a vacation rental, or non-commercially, as in certain homestays or in the home of friends), in a tent, caravan/campervan (often on a campsite).
+Lodging is done in a hotel, motel, hostel, or inn, a private home (commercial, i.e. a bed and breakfast, a guest house, a vacation rental, or non-commercially, as in certain homestays or the home of friends), in a tent, caravan/campervan (often on a campsite).
 Lodgings may be self-catering, whereby no food is provided, but cooking facilities are available.

 Lodging is offered by an owner of real property or a leasehold estate, including the hotel industry, hospitality industry, real estate investment trusts, and owner-occupancy houses.

 Lodging can be facilitated by an intermediary such as a travel website.

 Regulations by jurisdiction

 Regulation of short-term rentals can include requirements for hosts to have business licenses, payment of hotel taxes and compliance with building, city and zoning standards.
-The hotel industry has lobbied for stricter regulations on short-term home rental.
-In addition to government-imposed restrictions, many homeowner associations also limit short term rentals.
+The hotel industry has lobbied for stricter regulations on short-term home rental and in addition to government-imposed restrictions, many homeowner associations also limit short term rentals.